-This is a real-world, observational, prospective cohort study in patients with severe asthma recruited into the International Severe Asthma Registry (ISAR) and the US severe asthma registry (CHRONICLE).
+This is a real-world, observational, prospective cohort study in patients with severe asthma recruited into ISAR and CHRONICLE.
 The study analyses secondary data collected by ISAR and CHRONICLE.

 All severe asthma patients, defined as those receiving treatment consistent with Global Initiative for Asthma (GINA) Step 5 or who are uncontrolled on GINA Step 4 treatment regimens, recruited to ISAR and CHRONICLE are followed-up for occurrence of new malignancies.
 Information on the occurrence, type of malignancy, location, date of diagnosis, staging, and outcome is collected prospectively and irrespective of asthma treatment in both ISAR and CHRONICLE.
-Incidence rates per 1,000 person-years will be calculated for severe asthma patients and patients receiving benralizumab, patients receiving non-benralizumab biologics or other steroid-sparing agents, and patients not receiving biologics or steroid-sparing agents.
+Incidence rates per 1,000 person-years (PY) will be calculated for severe asthma patients and patients receiving benralizumab, patients receiving nonbenralizumab biologics, and patients not receiving biologics.